 A wonderful Italian tradition that you will learn to love even if you are here for a short period of time.
-The Aperitivo is a pre-dinner drink.
+The aperitivo is a pre-dinner drink.
 It is NOT happy hour, it is NOT a drink-all-you-can-to-get-drunk kind of thing.
 This ritual is a very serious matter.

 Wine, Prosecco or Spritz?

-If you are not keen on bubbles you can always turn to a glass of white wine: You can never go wrong that.
+If you are not keen on bubbles you can always turn to a glass of white wine: you can never go wrong with that.
 And the selection out there is simply stunning!
 Italy is famous for it’s numerous grapes from north to south, so it’s just a matter of choice and personal palate.

 Oh, and the best part of it all is that along with your glass you get a selection of nibbles.
 The selection can range from peanuts to pistachios, and potato chips, to small platters of cold cuts, cheese, and olives with bruschetta and parmigiano bites.
 Occasionally you will also find small portions of pasta or rice, it all depends on the imagination of the chef and what is trendy at the moment.